Amnok/js-tests/interview-guide/1-variable-declarations/readme.md

 -> let and const are hoisted but they are never initialized even with undefined

-=> all const declarations mst be initialized and once initialized you cannot reassign them.
+=> all const declarations must be initialized and once initialized you cannot reassign them.